datawire/ambassador-docs/docs/cloud/latest/visualize-api/quick-start.md

+---
+title: "Visualize the API information of your services"
+description: "Visualize and explore your service’s OpenAPI specification (formerly known as Swagger) docs within Ambassador Cloud using the Edge Stack Mapping resource."
+---
 import Alert from '@material-ui/lab/Alert';

-# Quick start

-## OpenAPI
+# Visualize your services' API

-You can visualize and explore your service’s OpenAPI specification (formerly known as Swagger) documentation from within Ambassador Cloud.
+You can visualize and explore your service’s OpenAPI specification documentation from within Ambassador Cloud.

 ## Prerequisites